steemit/smt-whitepaper/smt-manual/manual.md

 - For an advisory vote, all rewards are zero, including curators and beneficiaries.
 This is because the blockchain applies the `max_accepted_payout` cap before the curator / beneficiary computations.
 - Currently (as of hardfork 0.19), the Steem blockchain *does* deduct voting power for advisory Steem votes.
 This behavior will be changed in a future hardfork (Steem issue #1380).
 - At most two tokens may be specified in `votable_assets`.
-This means each post is voted with at most three tokens (including STEEM).
+This means that each post is voted with at most three tokens (including STEEM).
 - The default `max_accepted_payout` is stored in `max_accepted_steem_payout_latch` member of `dynamic_global_properties_object`.
 Clients should populate `max_accepted_payout` of a post based on this member, in case the default value changes in a future version.

 No consensus level restriction forces any particular post to have any particular `allowed_vote_assets`.
 As a consequence, any post may mark itself as eligible to be rewarded in any token.
 However, UI's may impose their own non-consensus validation rules on `allowed_vote_assets`, and hide posts that violate these non-consensus validation rules.

-For example, in a Hivemind community with a corresponding token, there may be a validation rule that the `allowed_vote_assets` specified in each post in that Hivemind community must include the token of that community.
-This is a non-consensus validation rule, since the entire concept of a post existing in a Hivemind community is a non-consensus concept.
+For example, in a Hivemind community with a corresponding token, there may be a validation rule that the `allowed_vote_assets` specified in each post within that Hivemind community must include the token of that community.
+This is a non-consensus validation rule, since the entire concept of a post existing within a Hivemind community is a non-consensus concept.
 Since it is a non-consensus validation rule, no consensus logic can enforce it.
 However, UI's that are aware of Hivemind communities may refuse to index or display posts that violate this validation rule.

 ## Hardcoded Token Parameters